rive-app/rive-unreal/README.md

 - Metal on Mac
 - Metal on iOS
-- Vulkan, D3D11, and D3D12 on Windows
+- D3D11 on Windows
+- OpenGL on Android

 Planned support for:

+- D3D12 on Windows
-- Vulkan on Linux and Android.
+- Vulkan on Linux, Android, Windows

 ### Feature support